Scentience/docs-api/index.md

 title: Home
 ---

-# Welcome to the Midnight Realm
+# Welcome

-Explore the mysteries of the night under a starry sky.

-This is the home page content.
-You can add more Markdown here, like lists or images.
+This is the home page.